ruucm/shadergradient/README.md

 }
 ```

-or just copy paste url of gradients.
+or just copy and paste URL of the gradients.
+(Grab the URL from [shadergradient.co/customize](www.shadergradient.co/customize))

 ```tsx
 import React from 'react'